-The net OPEB liability and total OPEB liability for OPERS were determined by an actuarial valuation as of December 31, 2016, rolled forward to the measurement date of December 31, 2017, by incorporating the expected value of health care cost accruals, the actual health care payment, and interest accruals during the year.
+The net OPEB liability and total OPEB liability for OPERS were determined by an actuarial valuation as of December 31, 2017, rolled forward to the measurement date of December 31, 2018, by incorporating the expected value of health care cost accruals, the actual health care payment, and interest accruals during the year.
 The Port's proportion of the net OPEB liability was based on The Port's share of contributions to the retirement plan relative to the contributions of all participating entities.
-The Port's proportionate share of the OPERS net OPEB liability is 0.01722 percent for 2017.
-At December 31, 2018, The Port reported a liability of \$1,870,194 for its proportionate share of the net OPEB liability for OPERS.
+The Port's proportionate share of the OPERS net OPEB liability is 0.019087 and 0.017222 percent for 2018 and 2017, respectively.
+At December 31, 2019 and 2018, The Port reported a liability of \$2,488,494 and \$1,870,194, respectively, for its proportionate share of the net OPEB liability for OPERS.

-For the year ended December 31, 2018, The Port recognized OPEB expense of \$179,479.
+For the year ended December 31, 2019 and 2018, The Port recognized OPEB expense of \$292,394 and \$179,479, respectively.

-At December 31, 2018, The Port reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+At December 31, 2019 and 2018, The Port reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: